 The start job

 command starts a Jenkins job and shows the current progress.
-Attention: only whitelisted jobs in the config are startable!
+Attention: Only whitelisted jobs in the config are startable!

-E.g. "start daily deployment" could be the trigger for one Jenkins job.
+E.g., "start daily deployment" could be the trigger for one Jenkins job.
 Sending this text to the bot would start the job.

 After starting a job, the bot will show the estimated build time and some action buttons.
 There you can open the logs or abort the build directly.

-The bot is also able to parse parameters and lookup branch names using a fuzzy branch search.
+The bot is also able to parse parameters and look up branch names using a fuzzy branch search.

 Examples: